rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And his comrade answered, This is no other than the sword of Gideon the son of Joash, a man of Israel; God has given into his hand Midian and all the camp. ^0714

 As soon as Gideon heard the telling of the dream and its interpretation, he worshiped.
-And he returned to the camp of Israel and said, Arise, for the Lord has given the host of Midian into your hand. ^0715
+And he returned to the camp of Israel and said, Arise, for the LORD has given the host of Midian into your hand. ^0715

 And he divided the 300 men into three companies and put trumpets into the hands of all of them and empty jars, with torches inside the jars. ^0716

 And he said to them, Look at me, and do likewise.
 When I come to the outskirts of the camp, do as I do. ^0717

-When I blow the trumpet, I and all who are with me, then blow the trumpets also on every side of all the camp and shout, For the Lord and for Gideon. ^0718
+When I blow the trumpet, I and all who are with me, then blow the trumpets also on every side of all the camp and shout, 'For the LORD and for Gideon.' ^0718

 So Gideon and the hundred men who were with him came to the outskirts of the camp at the beginning of the middle watch, when they had just set the watch.
 And they blew the trumpets and smashed the jars that were in their hands. ^0719

 Then the three companies blew the trumpets and broke the jars.
 They held in their left hands the torches, and in their right hands the trumpets to blow.
-And they cried out, A sword for the Lord and for Gideon! ^0720
+And they cried out, A sword for the LORD and for Gideon! ^0720

 Every man stood in his place around the camp, and all the army ran.
 They cried out and fled. ^0721

-When they blew the 300 trumpets, the Lord set every man’s sword against his comrade and against all the army.
+When they blew the 300 trumpets, the LORD set every man's sword against his comrade and against all the army.
 And the army fled as far as Beth-shittah toward Zererah, as far as the border of Abel-meholah, by Tabbath. ^0722

 And the men of Israel were called out from Naphtali and from Asher and from all Manasseh, and they pursued after Midian. ^0723